ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/07-Deploy_App_with_Summon_Secrets_Injects.md

 wget https://github.com/ivanckleecity/CyberArk-DAP-EKS-Lap-2021/raw/main/Task07/cityapp-summon-init.yaml
 ```
 3. Apply this to deploy cityapp-summon-init Observe how summon is triggered in command overrides.
+- Update the "your image in AWS ECR" in your cityapp-summon-init.yaml before apply it
 ```bash
 kubectl apply -f cityapp-summon-init.yaml -n cityapp
 ```